andersonef/swapi-frontend/README.md

 ## Build

 Run `ng build` or `npm start` or even `yarn start` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Live Example

+It's possible to run a live example by accessing the following link: https://swapi.frontend.s3.amazonaws.com/